hpc-uk/build-instructions/NWChem/build_nwchem_6.8.1_gcc6.3.0_mkl17_mpt2.16.md

 Run the QA tests
 ----------------

-Change the account code in the [QA job script](QA.pbs) and submit the script.
+Set `your_account` and `NWCHEM_TOP` in the [QA job script](QA.pbs) and submit the script.
 The tests take about 4 hours to run.
 Many tests have 'rounding' errors, some tests have old validation results that don't match newer versions of NWChem, some tests have too little memory specified in the input file, some tests give incorrect results, some tests fail and NWChem reports this, and some tests just fail.